Ways to Conserve Our Water

 Water conservation just makes good sense.
 Our existing water comes from a water sources such as deep wells, and developed springs.
 New water is found by adding a new well or upgrading an existing well.
 New water can cost a lot of money, so it makes sense to make the most out of our existing water.
 The Water Division has received many calls from residents regarding high water bills.
 Most problems are linked to either a leaking toilet or a water softener.
-Both can waste a lot of water, and the bad thing is you don't see the water because it goes down the drain.
-We have listed some of the things you can check or do to save water.
-INDOOR WATER USAGE
+Both can waste a lot of water, and unfortunately, you don't see the water because it goes down the drain.
+Here are some of the things you can check or do to save water.

-Water Softener: Check the recharge cycle to make sure that it is not running too long, or it is not stuck on and just running down the drain.
+Check the recharge cycle to make sure that it is not running too long, or it is not stuck on and just running down the drain.
+Showers:

-Leaks: Make repairs to a leaky tap as soon as possible.
+Make repairs to a leaky tap as soon as possible.
+Washing Dishes:

 Run the dishwasher only when there is a full load.
 Every time you run the dishwasher, it takes about 25-gallons of water.
 If you wash your dishes by hand don't let the water run.
 Don't let water run at all if possible.
 When washing fruit and vegetables, you can serve the same purpose by putting a stopper in the sink and filling the sink with clean water.
 Keep a bottle of drinking water in your refrigerator.
 This will eliminate the wasteful practice of running tap water to cool it off for a drink.